Bureau of Found Appropriations

 In 2008 I stayed for three months in southern China working on the art/film project Chinese Whispers in Dafen - the copy capital of art.
 There, approximately up to 10,000 painters live, work and are specialized in copying work in specific styles by a wide range of masters of historical and contemporary oil-painting.
 Annually, more than five million paintings are produced at assembly lines, usually copies of masterpieces.

 The reason why this use of imitations strikes western societies as a serious cultural difference has to do with a strong historical correlation between painting and calligraphy: in China a good copy is often considered as a reward and honour to the technical and compositional skills of the initial inventor and master.
 Memorization is taught as the manually repeated imitation of an original; hence gaining knowledge is based on a culture of transcription.
 Therefore the terms of originality and authorship are culturally coded in a different way.
 By regarding these gaps with their potential shifts of meaning as a source of inspiration I started compiling a growing collection of images reflecting on cultural practices, identities and authenticities.

-Materials: Found images and paintings, reproduced as a limited edition of postcards
+Nikolaus Gansterer, Bureau of Found Appropriations, 2008, various found images and paintings, limited edition of postcards

 Published in :